 The different Fats and their effects on our Bodies

-To support a healthy digestive activity it might be a good idea to take a supplement which includes an enzyme with a combination of Ox Bile, Amylase, Protease, and Lipase so your gallbladder can function well and is also good for optimal fat and lipid utilization.
-This type of supplement should be taken before each meal.
+To support a healthy digestive activity it might be a good idea to take a supplement that includes an enzyme with a combination of Ox Bile, Amylase, Protease, and Lipase so your gallbladder can function well and is also good for optimal fat and lipid utilization.
+We should take this type of supplement before each meal.

 This is a brilliant book on the different fats

 Dr. Mercola, you probably know him as the bestseller author of The No Grain Diet, highly recommends this book.

 Saturated fats like coconut oil, red meat from grass-fed cows, and butter are important to weight loss and health.
 Let us undo the myth that dietary fat is bad for you.
 The only thing is you have to choose the right type of fat.

 In the book, you will find three programs to help you on the way to a healthier you.
 Plus, you will get some yummy coconut recipes thrown in for good measure.

 The different Fats we eat